 There is emerging evidence that particular minority sub groups of men with PCa may exhibit more pronounced needs (Prostate Cancer UK, 2014).
 First, younger men may perceive PCa as having a greater impact on their lives compared to older age men (BritainThinks, 2014; Prostate Cancer UK, 2014).
 Exploring younger men’s experiences is particularly important in light of the rising incidence of PCa in younger men, influenced by the increase in prostate specific antigen (PSA) testing (Cancer Research UK, 2015a).
-Second, men without partners generally report poorer quality of life, greater unmet needs (BritainThinks, 2014; Dieperink et al, 2012; McCaughan et al, 2013; McSorley et al, 2014) and poorer survival outcomes (Krongrad et al, 1996; Tyson et al, 2013) than partnered men.
-Partners play an important role in providing emotional and practical support to the man (Harden et al, 2002; Harden et al, 2006).
-Therefore the lack of partner support may mean that unpartnered men are another potentially vulnerable ‘minority’ group with specific needs.
+Second, men without partners with PCa generally report poorer quality of life, greater unmet needs (BritainThinks, 2014; Dieperink et al, 2012; McCaughan et al, 2013; McSorley et al, 2014) and poorer survival outcomes (Krongrad et al, 1996; Tyson et al, 2013) than partnered men with PCa.
+Partners of men with PCa play an important role in providing emotional and practical support to the man (Harden et al, 2002; Harden et al, 2006).
+Therefore the lack of partner support may mean that unpartnered men with PCa are another potentially vulnerable ‘minority’ group with specific needs.
 Unpartnered status is also rarely a focus of study sampling approaches (Kazer et al, 2011).
-Thirdly, gay as well as bisexual men have been shown to have specific needs and concerns after PCa treatment (Amiel et al, 2015; Blank, 2005; Doran, 2015; Prostate Cancer UK and Stonewall, 2013; Smith et al, 2007b; Ussher et al, 2016a).
-There is evidence that older gay or bisexual men may be particularly socially isolated and may report issues with their healthcare such as heterosexism, as well as difficulties disclosing their sexual identity (Christina, 2011).
+Thirdly, gay as well as bisexual men with PCa have been shown to have specific needs and concerns after PCa treatment (Amiel et al, 2015; Blank, 2005; Doran, 2015; Prostate Cancer UK and Stonewall, 2013; Smith et al, 2007b; Ussher et al, 2016a).
+There is evidence that older gay or bisexual men in the general population may be particularly socially isolated and may report issues with their healthcare such as heterosexism, as well as difficulties disclosing their sexual identity (Christina, 2011).
 The dearth of research on gay or bisexual men with PCa has been noted (Simon Rosser et al, 2016).

 Understanding of the diverse range of experiences of these sub groups of men with PCa is important and may indicate ways to reduce inequalities.
 Qualitative methods can elucidate on experiences but usually use small samples in specific contexts.
 Synthesizing the findings from multiple qualitative studies to enhance understanding of a substantive area has been shown to be a useful and accepted methodology in health care research (Dixon-Woods et al, 2007a; Dixon-Woods et al, 2001; Wanat et al, 2016).
 We have conducted a comprehensive metasynthesis of qualitative literature examining the impact of PCa and its treatment on men and their partners following diagnosis (Rivas et al, in preparation).
 An a priori decision was made to undertake and contrast a subsynthesis focusing on the three relatively understudied groups of younger, unpartnered and gay men.
 The intention was to draw both on studies that aimed to specifically explore these groups and the many studies that included substantive data specific to these groups despite this not being their primary aim.
 We aimed to highlight what is currently known from qualitative studies about the unique and shared experiences and needs of these three groups of men and thus ‘give voice’ to these understudied populations.
-We have also conducted two separate subsyntheses, reported elsewhere, examining the experiences of men from black or minority ethnic groups with PCa (Rivas et al, In press) and another examining the impact of PCa on couples (Collaço et al, in preparation).
+We have also conducted two separate subsyntheses, reported elsewhere, examining the experiences of men from black or minority ethnic (BME) groups with PCa (Rivas et al, In press) and another examining the impact of PCa on couples (Collaço et al, in preparation).

 Methods